Ejection seat: Pilot safety

-Pilots have successfully ejected from underwater in a handful of instances, after being forced to ditch in water.
-The first recorded case was Lt.
-B. D. Macfarlane when he successfully ejected under water using his Martin-Baker Mk.1 ejection seat after his aircraft had ditched on launch and been cut in two by the carrier on 13 October 1954.
-Documented evidence also exists that pilots of the US and Indian navies have performed this feat.
+Pilots have successfully ejected from underwater in a handful of instances after being forced to ditch in water.
+The first recorded case was Lieutenant B. D. Macfarlane of the Royal Navy Fleet Air Arm when he successfully ejected underwater using his Martin-Baker Mk.1 ejection seat after his Westland Wyvern had ditched on launch and been cut in two by the carrier on 13 October 1954.
+Documented evidence also exists that pilots of the US and Indian navies have also performed this feat.